 You gain transferable skills to:

-The Centre recognises and understands the individual needs of working professionals, who participate as non-traditional part-time learners, and the balance required between study and the specific areas within which they operate.
+We recognise and understand the individual needs of working professionals, who participate as non-traditional part-time learners, and the balance required between study and the specific areas within which they operate.
 Our flexible programmes of study provide inclusive and coherent educational and work-related opportunities, which provide you with the opportunity to study either individual modules or to work towards a postgraduate certificate, diploma or Master’s degree.
 Taught sessions are delivered in a welcoming, supportive and flexible academic environment, by an academic team with extensive professional practitioner experience.

 Our staff have a wealth of experience and knowledge working in public, private, health and third sectors, providing valuable contributions to the design, development and delivery of current professional practice programmes.
-With strong links to local and national employers, the Centre is able to ensure that its programmes are contemporary.
+With strong links to local and national employers, we are able to ensure that its programmes are contemporary.

 We offer a number of CPD courses in evidence-based practice, research skills, collaborative and interprofessional working.
-You can obtain further information about these programmes from the Centre.
+You can obtain further information about these programmes from us.